Plurality (film): Plot

 A man boards a bus heading toward a remote wetland, accompanied by driver Qiu Chun-sheng, spoiled runaway Wang Ting, businessman Liao Tsi-hui, and university student Lin Zi-ping.
 On the way, the bus crashes and explodes, killing everyone on board.

 In an interrogation room, Qiu, Ting, and Liao are questioned.
 Dr. Shen and Detective Wang, in charge of the case, reveal that they have died and their consciousnesses have been implanted into Subject 193, a body originally belonging to death-row inmate Chen Kuang-hsuan.
 A serial murderer, known for targeting children with disabilities, was last seen heading towards the wetlands.
 The police suspect one of the bus passengers is the murderer.
 Shen and Wang attempt to awaken the remaining personas, but Lin does not respond; Shen presumes Lin dies before his consciousness transmits.
 The fifth passenger, Hsu Ming-ze, then takes control of the body.
 He demands to see his daughter and shares vivid memories of the abducted children which belong to one of the other personas.
-Shen and Wang decide to cooperate with Hsu, who seems cooperative and offers valuable leads.
+Shen and Wang decide to cooperate with Hsu, who seems cooperative and offers useful leads.

 In 193's mind, Liao invites Hsu to join the others and escape.
 Meanwhile, Wang investigates and discovers that Hsu's daughter died years ago.
 Seeing this as a bargaining opportunity, Wang decides to conceal the truth and manipulate Hsu for help.
 Qiu then takes control of 193's body, evades surveillance, and triggers an emergency alarm.
 Shen rushes to check on him, only to be taken hostage.
 Wang and his men quickly pursue them.
 During the car chase, Shen realizes different personas are fighting for control of 193's body.
 The car crashes when Ting, unaware of how to drive, takes over.
 Initially, Shen flees but hears 193 moaning about saving his daughter.
 Thinking it is Hsu, she returns to help, only to find out it is Liao's pretense, and is knocked unconscious.